Texas Longhorns women's basketball: Hall of Fame inductions

 In October 1998, Jody Conradt became the second women's basketball coach to be inducted into the Naismith Memorial Basketball Hall of Fame in Springfield, Massachusetts.
 Conradt was also a member of the inaugural class elected to the Women's Basketball Hall of Fame in Knoxville, Tennessee in June 1999.

 National Coach of the Year honors

 Conradt won the WBCA National Coach of the Year Award following her 1984 season at Texas, in which her team posted a 32–3 overall record and reached the Elite Eight of the NCAA Tournament, and following the 1986 season, in which her team finished undefeated and won the NCAA championship.

 Conference Coach of the Year honors

 Jody Conradt was recognized as the Southwest Conference Coach of the Year for the 1984, 1985, 1986, 1987, 1988, and 1996 seasons and as the Big 12 Conference Coach of the Year for the 2003 and 2004 seasons.
 Karen Aston was named Big 12 Conference Coach of the Year in 2017.
-Vic Schaefer was named Big 12 Conference Coach of the Year in 2023.
+Vic Schaefer was named Big 12 Conference Coach of the Year in 2023 and SEC Coach of the Year in 2025.